KILLinefficiency/Explore/Documentation/Explore Documentation.md

 ```
 &nbsp;
 #### *run()*
-``run()`` lets the user to run Explore Scripts in a Python Program.
+``run()`` lets the user run Explore Scripts in a Python Program.
 The user does not have to run all the everyday commands everytime.
 This task can be automated with the help of Explore Scripts.

 An Explore Script can have any extension as long as it's a text file.
 It's always better to use ``.txt`` extension for Explore Scripts.